Visiting Prague on a Budget

 5. U Sudu

-This great ‘wine bar’ is one of Prague’s best kept secrets, despite the fact it is on one of the city’s busiest streets and just a 5 min walk from Wenceslas Square.
+This great ‘wine bar’ is one of Prague’s best-kept secrets, despite the fact it is on one of the city’s busiest streets and just a 5 min walk from Wenceslas Square.
 Hidden behind a deceivingly small exterior is huge wine bar decked out with a retro piano and a table-football room where you can take on enthusiastic locals over a beer.
 The medieval cellar downstairs is also pretty impressive, a complex labyrinth of rooms houses a surprising number of tables branching off at different angles.
 In the cellar they have many beers on tap.
 The bar can hold as many as 300 people which looking at the place from the outside you’d never have thought possible.
 A Pilsner 12 ° costs only 40 CZK.

 Cheap Accommodation in Prague

 These days I always travel with my wife and toddler, so we have to choose a good value double room in a hotel, guesthouse or hostel.
-Also check out these articles on the best hostels in Prague and the cheapest hostels in Prague.

 We have now stayed here on 10 to 15 different occasions.
 The last time we stayed there, we were upgraded to a triple room for no extra charge.
 We once stayed here for over 3 weeks.
 There are a lot of workers staying here.
 The wifi is good in the room and it is clean, but you have to use shared bathroom facilities.
 There is also a kitchen that you can use.
-It costs between €16 to €22 per night for a double room and dorm cost between €4 to €8 per night.
+It costs between €16 to €22 per night for a double room and dorm costs between €4 to €8 per night.
 It is located in Holesvice Prague 7 and it takes 20 minutes to reach the city centre using the tram.

 Address: Varhulíkové 1609/13, 170 00 Prague 7.